 - Feminine Gothic is typically written by female authorsnote and its (female) protagonist typically transgresses by attaining some knowledge forbidden to her by an authority (echoing Milton's Eve and, even more relevantly, Psyche violating Eros' trust) in pursuit of romantic love.
 Her subsequent wandering usually ends in a happy marriagenote , restoring her personal Eden and suggesting that transgression may be a good thing if done for the right reasons.
 Stylistically, feminine Gothic typically features a single omniscient third-person narrative voice.

-- Horror vs. Terror: A distinction first described by Ann Radcliffe in On the Supernatural in Poetry, terror is the dread and suspense you feel before a horrifying experiencenote , while horror is the feeling of revulsion and abjection you get after itnote .
+- Horror vs. Terror: A distinction first described by Ann Radcliffe in On the Supernatural in Poetry, terror is the dread and suspense you feel before a horrifying experiencenote , while horror is the feeling of revulsion and abjection you get after itnote ; another way to put it is that terror is the fear of what might be, while horror is the fear of what is.
 Terror is associated more with the feminine Gothic, whose heroines must repeatedly face their own fears (often discovering them to be overblown), while horror is more of a masculine Gothic thing, whose protagonists are traumatized by their confrontation with mortality, irrationality, and corruption (often expressed in supernatural events).
-Radcliffe argued that terror is the prime source of Burke's Sublime, while horror was later strongly associated with the Uncanny by Freud (see Potential Motifs for more on the Sublime and the Uncanny).
+Radcliffe argued that terror is the prime source of Burkean Sublime, while horror was later strongly associated with the Uncanny by Freud (see Potential Motifs for more on the Sublime and the Uncanny).
 Lastly, Stephen King in Danse Macabre has introduced a third option, "revulsion" — a visceral gag-reflex, which he sees as the lowest form of scariness that relies on cheap gore instead of psychological nuance.

 - With the human cost of transgression being the Central Theme of Gothic horror, the choice of a particular transgression that is the cause of your characters' downfall is crucial.
 Gothic horror is difficult to write because to be properly horrified, your audience has to identify with the moral and universal order your characters transgress against.
 Classic transgressions fall under a few overlapping categories: